0xkirxn/dev-notes/README.md

 # Learning Notes

-Personal notes on programming concepts and technologies I'm learning.
-Updated daily.
+My personal knowledge base for programming concepts and technologies.
+I commit notes here daily as part of my continuous learning routine.

-## What's Here
+## Contents

-**C# Programming**
+**C# & .NET**

-- Core language features
+- Language fundamentals and advanced features
-- OOP concepts
+- Object-oriented design principles
-- Design patterns
+- Common patterns and best practices

-More topics added as I explore new areas.
+Additional topics will be added as I expand into new areas.

-## Why Public?
+## Approach

-Learning in public helps me stay consistent and might help others studying similar topics.
-These are raw notes from my learning process - not polished tutorials.
+I'm documenting what I learn to reinforce concepts and build a reference I can revisit.
+These notes capture my understanding at different points in my learning journey - they're practical, not academic.

-## Setup
+## Tools & Workflow

-Using Obsidian for note-taking, pushed to GitHub nightly.
+- **Obsidian** for markdown-based note-taking with linking between concepts
+- **Git** for version control and tracking progress over time
+- Regular commits to maintain consistency

-## About
+## About Me

 Software engineer documenting my continuous learning journey.
 If you spot errors or have suggestions, feel free to open an issue.